Project Update – July 2023

 - Improvements to the customer experience through increased passenger comfort and reliability.
 Although there will not be an increase in the number of trains or service on the line, infrastructure improvements will reduce potential service interruptions and delays.

-The total estimated cost of the project is $262.3M.
-The project has been included in Metra’s Capital Program for the past three years.
-Funds totaling $161.2 million are currently allocated for its implementation sources:
+The total estimated construction cost of the project is $337 million.
+Funds totaling $279.1 million are currently allocated for its implementation.

 - $6 million from 2019 Federal Transit Authority 5337 State of Good Repair Funds